This post covers things to do in January in Rome, updated for 2024.

 The following section will cover our top 10 things to do in Rome during the month of January.

-To get an idea of the most popular activities in Rome, check our other popular posts:
+To get an idea of the most popular activities in Rome, check out our other popular posts:

-Don’t forget that several of the activities below are either cheaper or free with the help of a Rome tourist pass.
+Don’t forget that several of the activities below are either cheaper or free with the help of a Rome discount pass.

-Most museums and historic landmarks in Rome offer at least 20 free days per year, and some of those dates will fall in January.
+Most museums and historic landmarks in Rome offer at least 20 free days per year.

 If you’re interested in visiting the following locations, this is a great way to save money on tickets.

-TIP: If you want to avoid the possibility of large crowds altogether, consider using a Rome attraction pass to visit each of these locations on a less popular day without paying full price.
+TIP: If you want to avoid the possibility of large crowds altogether, consider using a discount pass, such as the Rome Go City Explorer Pass, to visit each of these locations on a less popular day without paying full price.

 For more great activities you can enjoy after dark, check our things to do at night section.